Peripheral Neuropathy Treatment Guide: 37 Natural Remedies For Nerve Pain Relief

 However, these are not supported by scientific evidence as of yet and may be due to a placebo effect.

 There are several neuropathy supplements available for purchase which were specifically developed to help treat nerve pain, often involving years of research and development.

 They rely on the results of dozens of clinical studies assuring the safety of their ingredients, even in the high dosages in which they are often represented.
 Many of these are based on vitamin supplementation, which has been shown to be effective as described above.

-Clearly, there are numerous ways to treat neuropathy that does not involve pharmaceutical medications.
+Clearly, there are numerous ways to treat neuropathy and find relief from nerve pain that does not involve pharmaceutical medications.
 Most people have to try numerous alternative treatments and combinations of different ones before finding something that works for them.
 It should be noted, however, that it is very important to always speak to a physician before attempting any kind of alternative treatment.